Victorian Bar

 The Victorian Bar is the bar association of the Australian State of Victoria.
-The 2022-2023 President of the Bar is Sam Hay KC.
+The 2025-2026 President of the Bar is Fiona Ryan SC.
 Its members are barristers registered to practice in Victoria.
-Those who have been admitted to practice by the Supreme Court of Victoria are eligible to join the Victorian Bar after sitting an entrance exam and completing a Bar readers' course.
-The Victorian Central Bar is affiliated with the Australian Bar Association and is a member of the Law Council of Australia.
+Those who have been admitted to practice by the Supreme Court of Victoria are eligible to join the Victorian Bar after sitting an entrance exam and completing a Bar Readers' course.
+The Victorian Bar is affiliated with the Australian Bar Association and is a member of the Law Council of Australia.

 The first association of barristers in Victoria was formed in 1884, although the first barristers admitted to practice in Victoria were appointed in 1841.
 On 20 June 1900, an official Bar Council was established and a Bar Roll was started.
 By 1902, all barristers practicing in Melbourne had signed the Roll.
 To this day, new barristers sign the Roll when they are admitted to the Bar.

-As of June 2019, 30% of barristers at the Victorian Bar were women, and women made up 43% of those with less than 10 years of practising at the Bar.
-In 2019, 15% of members were born outside of Australia and 18 languages other than English were spoken at home.
-Six women have served as Chairs or Presidents of the Bar, including 2021-2022 President, Roisin Annesley KC, as well as, Susan Crennan AC KC, Kate McMillan SC (now the Honourable Justice McMillian), Melanie Sloss SC (now the Honourable Justice Sloss), Fiona McLeod SC, Jennifer Batrouney KC, and Wendy Harris KC.
+As of October 2023, 34% of barristers at the Victorian Bar were women, up from 5% in 1980.
+In 2023, 13% of members were born outside of Australia and 6% speak languages other than English at home.
+Ten women have served as Chairs or Presidents of the Bar, including Elizabeth Bennett KC (now the Honourable Justice Bennett), Roisin Annesley KC, as well as, Susan Crennan AC KC, Kate McMillan SC (now the Honourable Justice McMillian), Melanie Sloss SC (now the Honourable Justice Sloss), Fiona McLeod SC, Jennifer Batrouney KC, Wendy Harris KC and Georgina Schoff KC.

 Pro Bono Scheme

 In 2000, the Victorian Bar launched a Legal Assistance Scheme in association with the Public Interest Law Clearing House, to coordinate pro bono work among barristers in Victoria.
-The Legal Assistance Scheme, now operating as the "Pro Bono Scheme" (the Scheme) and PILCH, now operating as "Justice Connect", has approximately 10,000 participants from the Victorian Bar.
+The Legal Assistance Scheme, now operating as the "Pro Bono Scheme" (the Scheme) and PILCH, now operating as "Justice Connect", has approximately 1,000 participants from the Victorian Bar.

-Overseen by the Pro Bono Committee, the Scheme assists both individuals and community groups with legal aid.
-This work includes advocating for human rights, environmental or social justice causes, and helping people who are marginalized or from disadvantaged backgrounds.
+Overseen by the Pro Bono Committee, the Scheme assists individuals and community groups with legal aid.
+This work includes advocating for human rights, environmental or social justice causes, and helping people who are marginalised or from disadvantaged backgrounds.
 The premise of the Scheme is to ensure that everyone has access to legal representation regardless of age, gender, race, disability or socio-economic hardship.